Quofite/BarbarisDB/ReadMe.md

 ## Request String <a name="request_string"></a>
 To get or set data you are to use Request String, you could see it in drivers as special parameters in js object or python dictionary.
 Their spelings are depends on method:
 #### Get method:
-For get method you shuold write filters for data:
+For get method you should write filters for data:
 1) "*" - getting all
 2) key=value - returns every line from db that contains such pair of key and value
 3) key=value or key2=value2 - returns all lines that contains <b>ANY</b> of this 2 pairs